THIS UNIT

 In this one-day lesson students will make connections between key topics covered in the unit by creating a mind map using sets of terms.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will complete a graphic organizer of a small Mind Map using a word bank of terms that they will place where they believe they fit best.
-In this exit ticket, students will complete a sentence summarizing the main idea of this unit.
-They will choose the best answer from multiple choice options for each blank to complete the sentence.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit
+Antonio Margil de Jesús Damián Massanet Philip Nolan Jose Bernardo Gutiérrez de Lara Augustus Magee Father Miguel Hidalgo y Costilla Filibusters San Antonio Los Adaes San Sabá Corpus Christi de la Isleta Territorial conflict Assimilation Camino Real Caste System Louisiana Purchase 1803 Founding of San Antonio 1718 Mexican Independence 1821 Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will complete graphic organizer small Mind Map using word bank terms will place believe fit best.
+In exit ticket, students will complete sentence summarizing main idea unit.
+They will choose best answer multiple choice options blank complete sentence.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit warm-up front exit ticket back.

 Review Bingo Game